a2stuff/a2d/desktop/README.md

 Invoked at $2000; patches the ProDOS QUIT routine (at LC2 $D100) then invokes it.
 That gets copied to $1000-$11FF and run by ProDOS.

-The invoked code stashes the current prefix and re-patches ProDOS.
-It then (in a convoluted way) loads in the second $200 bytes of the system file at $2000 and invokes that.
+The invoked code stashes the current prefix and re-patches ProDOS with itself.
+It then (in a convoluted way) loads in the second $200 bytes of `DESKTOP2` at $2000 and invokes that.

 This code then loads the rest of the file as a sequence of segments, moving them to the appropriate destination in aux/banked/main memory.

+There's fourth chunk of code; it's unclear where that ends up or how it is invoked, but it appears to handle an OpenApple+ClosedApple+P key sequence and invoke slot one code - possibly debugging support?

 ### GUI Library "A2D"